con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With fair complexion white like pristine clouds,
 With radiance like beams from autumn moons,
-With lustre rivaling the morning sun's,
+With lustre rivalling the morning sun's,
 With nails emitting light with deep redness,[^125-1] (125)

 [^125-1]: Or 'of great passion' (mahārāga).